-5.2 Work-related influences
+4.2 Work-related influences

-5.2.1 The globalisation of the human services workforce
+4.2.1 The globalisation of the human services workforce

 As the human services workforce becomes increasingly globalised, AOD agencies will be required to compete for staff with not only other Australian agencies, but also with other countries.
 A further issue related to globalisation is the "brain drain" of human service professionals from developing to industrialised countries.
 Australia's targeted skilled migration programs play an important role in providing workers with relevant skills.
+For example, Australia is increasingly reliant upon nurses from Asia and other regions to meet the workforce shortage (Kingma, 2007).
 This skilled migration can be highly detrimental to developing countries because it is very asymmetrical.
 Developing countries lose not only much-needed human resources, but considerable investments in education and fiscal income (Simoens, Villeneuve, & Hurst, 2005).